Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

-Representative X-ray spectra from the selected epochs, together with their data-to-model ratios relative to the best-fitting \texttt{cutoffpl} model, are shown in Extended Data Fig.~\ref{spec}.
+The \nicer{} lag-frequency spectra measured between 0.5-1 keV and 2-5 keV are shown in Fig.~\ref{nicer}.
+The frequency ranges in which the soft lags are detected are used to generate the corresponding lag-energy spectra presented in Fig.~\ref{lag_e_evo}.
+Representative X-ray spectra from the selected epochs, together with their data-to-model ratios relative to the best-fitting \texttt{cutoffpl} model, are shown in Fig.~\ref{spec}.
 The Iron line and Compton hump inferred from these spectra align well with those seen in the lag–energy spectra, both in terms of energy range and relative strength.
-In addition, we also present the power spectra extracted from the Compton hump energy band (Extended Data Fig.~\ref{pds}), which further illustrate its contribution to the observed variability.
+In addition, we also present the power spectra extracted from the Compton hump energy band (Fig.~\ref{pds}), which further illustrate its contribution to the observed variability.